 Degree Program Format

-With the online delivery format [distance education], courses in a program are delivered in an online classroom experience that is flexible, personal and challenging.
+With the online delivery format, courses in a program are delivered in an online classroom experience that is flexible, personal and challenging.
 Through the online format a student can earn a degree entirely online.
-Some programs require that a minimum number of courses be taken face-to-face on campus.
+Some programs require that a minimum number of courses be taken as on-campus intensives.

 Students take timed tests online and receive immediate feedback and test results.
 Essay exams and papers are also submitted online, graded by the course instructor and returned to the student.
 Portions of assigned work are used to facilitate student-to-student interaction.
 The interaction is often included as an element in student grading.

 Many course materials are offered to students in the course via Inclusive Access, an enhanced educational experience that leverages various interactive learning platforms by converting print content from top publishers into digital content.
-Students are strongly encouraged to purchase from MBS Direct all materials that are not included in the course through Inclusive Access.
-Purchases can be made online by accessing the web page at www.mbsdirect.net/liberty or by calling (800) 325-3252.
+Students are strongly encouraged to purchase from Barnes and Noble College Services all materials that are not included in the course through Inclusive Access.
+Purchases can be made online by accessing the web page at www.bncvirtual.com/liberty or by calling (800) 325-3252.
 Students should purchase materials after registration but prior to the sub-term start date (course activation).
 Liberty does not guarantee that required course materials will be available after the sub-term start date.